 - How negative reviews can be positive

-Every business during its life time will experience a negative review.
+During its lifetime, every business will experience a negative review.
 It’s how you deal with that review that makes the difference.
-One of the largest review sites used today is TripAdvisor, especially for location based businesses, so knowing how to handle negative reviews on TripAdvisor is a must.
+One of the largest review sites used today is TripAdvisor, especially for location based businesses.
+So, knowing how to handle negative reviews on TripAdvisor is a must.
 If incorrectly handled, a negative review can start a downward slope for a business.

 Find out what happened

 The initial step when dealing with a negative review is to find out what happened.
 Look at the review impersonally with your team.
 Is this the first time you are getting this feedback, or is it a developing trend?
 What was the main problem the customer experienced?
 Knowing the background can help you determine the cause of the problem.